 O-yoh was born in Akita Prefecture and moved to Tokyo.
 Her real name was Sasaki Kaneyo aka fibber Okane, but Yumeji gave her a new name O-yoh.

-They moved in the house with a studio that he designed in Setagaya, Tokyo and had a son who passed away soon.
+They moved into the house with a studio that he designed in Setagaya, Tokyo and had a son who passed away soon.
 She tried to kill herself and they broke up.

-She later married to a doctor and lived happily until she died at the age of 76.
+She later married a doctor and lived happily until she died at the age of 76.

 Just like the Taisho period ended in short years, Yumeji closed his life before he turned to 50.
 The Taisho Roman and the way he lived had a high affinity since both desired full of variety while one is fickle, passionate and romantic.